-- Applications of space technologies that provide cost-effective solutions and essential information for planning and implementation of programmes or projects addressing human and environmental security in the above thematic areas. - Needs of end users engaged in managing natural resources, monitoring the environment and providing health services in developing countries. - International initiatives, programmes and cooperation. - Capacity building in developing countries, including discussions on human, financial and technical resources required for successful use of space technologies, information and services. - Presentations on practical experiences and case studies by participants.
+- Applications of space-related technologies, services and information that provide costeffective solutions and essential input for planning and implementation of programmes or projects addressing in the above thematic areas. - Needs of end users engaged in the above-referenced activities in developing countries. - International initiatives, programmes and cooperation. - Capacity building in developing countries, including discussions on human, financial and technical resources required for successful use of space technologies, information and services. - Presentations on practical experiences and case studies by participants from various regions.